andrrizzi/solvation-tfep/dataset/README.md

 counted by visual inspection, as defined above.

-The directory also includes a manually annotated JSON with the numbers of cyclic aliphatic bonds, a library in SDF format and a script in Python to use the two former files to count rotatable bonds in the entire dataset.
+The directory also includes a manually annotated JSON with the numbers of cyclic aliphatic bonds, a library in SDF format obtained by concatenating all sdf files from the FreeSolv repository and a script in Python to use the two former files to count rotatable bonds in the entire dataset.